 Keep Your Kitchen Clean

 A few innocent appearing crumbs here and there on your kitchen counter or floor is more like a feast to ants and other pests.
-Be vigilant about kitchen clean up – wash counters, sweep floors and remove the trash often and put away food immediately after eating.
+Be vigilant about kitchen clean up – wipe counters, sweep floors and remove the trash often and put away food immediately after eating.

 A drawer used for storing pots and pans is yet another place that crumbs often gather – make sure this is kept clean.
 A little extra attention to cleaning in the kitchen goes a long way towards prevention.

-Reduce moisture in and about the home
+Reduce moisture in and around the home

 Pests thrive in areas where moisture is present, so by reducing moisture around the home, you’ll be limiting the opportunity for them to invade the house.
 Bat Removal.
 Some moisture cutting actions: clean out gutters, grade soil properly so that water moves away from the foundation, ventilate crawl spaces, and seal cracks in the foundation.